2-vector bundles: Cohomology with values in crossed modules

 \end{definition}

 That is, we consider the 2-groupoid $\mathscr{B}\Gamma$ with a single object, the presheaf of bicategories $\underline{\mathscr{B}\Gamma}$ of level-wise smooth functions to $\mathscr{B}\Gamma$, 2-stackify using the plus-construction, evaluate at $X$, and then take its set of isomorphism classes of objects.
-See \cite[\S A.3]{Nikolause} for this elegant definition, which turns out to be very useful.
-For example, it is proved by Aldrovandi-Noohi \cite{Aldrovandi2009} that invertible butterflies between crossed modules $\Gamma_1$ and $\Gamma_2$ are precisely the isomorphisms between the associated 2-stacks $\underline{\mathscr{B}\Gamma}_1^{+}$ and $\underline{\mathscr{B}\Gamma}_2^{+}$.
-In particular, we have the following result for free.
+See \cite[\S A.3]{Nikolause} for this elegant definition.